-According to McKinsey, 66% of companies in 2020 had already invested in automating at least 1 business process.
+According to McKinsey, 66% of companies in 2020 had already invested in automating at least one business process.

 Sounds great, right?
 But not every company has the funds to invest in custom-developing automation solutions for their unique situation.

-Instead, you should start by automating administrative tasks that people no longer need to handle.
+Instead, they should start by automating administrative task people no longer need to handle.

 For example, collating data into weekly reports can be replaced by setting up a real-time dashboard.

-To figure out exactly what you can automate, start by doing something called process mapping.
-Basically, you just visually break down all the steps in a process.
-By doing so, you can pinpoint exactly where automation is easiest to apply.
+To figure out precisely what you can automate, start by doing something called process mapping — visually breaking down all the steps in a process.
+This means pinpointing exactly where automation is easiest to apply.

-Automation and BPM tools have the potential to transform how everyone works at your company.
-If you start small, you can reap the rewards from day 1 without a huge up-front investment.
+Automation and BPM tools can potentially transform how everyone works at your company.
+Start small and reap the rewards immediately without a substantial up-front investment.

 Use monday.com to optimize your business processes

 monday.com goes beyond the scope of task management and workflow software.
-It’s a feature-full Work OS.
+It’s a feature-rich Work OS.

 Use and adapt a variety of ready-made templates for each process

-In our template center, you can find a ready-made template for just about any crucial business process.
+In our template center, find a ready-made template for any crucial business process.

-From managing IT requests, nurturing customers and leads, to hiring and onboarding new staff — monday.com has it all.
+Managing IT requests.
+Nurturing customers and leads.
+Hiring and onboarding new staff — monday.com has it all.

-But you don’t have to stick religiously to the templates.
+Yet the templates are just a guide, a starting point.
 With monday.com, you have the freedom to tailor every template to match your needs.